List of Countries That Allow Dual Citizenship 2025

 Frequently Asked Questions

-Various nations have varying regulations, but some of the most straightforward countries to acquire dual citizenship include Turkey, Vanuatu, Grenada, and Dominica.
-These nations provide citizenship through investment programs, enabling individuals to secure citizenship within a span of 2 to 8 months.
+Various nations have different regulations, but some of the most straightforward countries to acquire dual citizenship through investment include Turkey, Vanuatu, Grenada, and Dominica.
+These nations offer citizenship by investment programs, enabling individuals to secure citizenship within a span of 2 to 8 months.

-Yes, Portugal permits dual citizenship, although obtaining it involves meeting specific criteria.
+Yes, Portugal permits dual citizenship, although obtaining it involves meeting specific criteria, such as residency requirements and basic Portuguese language proficiency.

 Yes, Algeria permits dual citizenship.